Taliban administration orders beauty salons in Afghanistan to close

 Beauty salons sprung up in Kabul and other Afghan cities in the months after the Taliban were driven from power in late 2001, weeks after the Sept.
 11 attacks on the United States.

-Many remained open after the Islamists returned to power two years ago but with their signs and windows covered up, providing some women with jobs and their customers with their services.
+Many remained open after the Taliban returned to power two years ago, providing some women with jobs and their customers with their services.
+The salons are usually female-only and have their windows covered so that customers cannot be seen from outside.

+Sahar, a Kabul resident who visited a salon every few weeks to get her hair and nails done, said she felt that a final avenue for socializing safely outside of with family had now been cut off.

+"Parks are not allowed for women so it was a good place for us to meet our friends… it was a good reason to see each other, to meet other women, other girls to talk about issues," she said, asking that her full name not be published for security reasons.

+"Now I don't know how to meet them, how to see them, how to talk to each other… I think it will be very impactful for us and women around Afghanistan," she said.

-Western government and international organisations have signalled that restrictions on women are hampering any possible progress to international recognition for the Taliban administration.
+Western governments and international organisations have signalled that restrictions on women are hampering any possible progress to international recognition for the Taliban administration.

 The administration says it respects women's rights in accordance with its interpretation of Islamic law and Afghan customs.

-(Reporting by Mohammad Yunus Yawar; writing by Charlotte Greenfield; editing Robert Birsel)
+(Reporting by Mohammad Yunus Yawar and Charlotte Greenfield; editing Robert Birsel and Emma Rumney)

 ((charlotte.greenfield@thomsonreuters.com; +92 300 856 6702; Reuters Messaging: charlotte.greenfield.thomsonreuters.com@reuters.net))